royratcliffe/SCNetworkReachabilityKit/README.md

 # System Configuration Network Reachability Kit

 SCNetworkReachabilityKit provides Objective-C wrappers for the network reachability API found in Apple's System Configuration framework.
+You can find an iOS-based sample application at [GitHub](https://github.com/royratcliffe/SCNetworkReachability).

 ## Aims and Objectives